LLY780/CuseHackathonOct2025/README.md

 pip install -r requirements.txt

-## How to Install the Model
+## How to Download the Model
 Open the following google drive link: https://drive.google.com/drive/folders/1y7pyStyPvBOWNnyIcH1Qu1YADEhUqxR3?usp=drive_link

 Download the model folder

-Place the model folder in the same directory as read.py
+Place the zipped folder in the same directory as read.py

+Unzip the folder

 ## How to Set Up the Chrome Extension (Frontend)
 Open Google Chrome, type chrome://extensions into the address bar, and press Enter.